Securely store and maintain your research data

 Standby storage

-Standby is accessible via desktop or the transfer cluster on O2 and provides a similar degree of data protection as Active storage, including snapshots and off-site backup.
-Please note the temporary modification to the Standby storage snapshot retention schedule summarized in the “Upcoming data center relocation” news article.
+Standby is accessible via desktop or the transfer cluster on O2 and provides data protection, including snapshots and off-site backup.

-- Access – Standby Storage can be provisioned in both NFS and SMB.
+• Access – HMS IT provides Standby storage in both NFS and SMB.
 Windows and macOS clients typically access shared storage over SMB, whereas Linux hosts access Standby Storage via NFS.
-HMS Storage will provide two subfolders within the lab folder called collaborations and compute, which are designed to mirror permissions set on Active storage.
-The compute subfolder will store data generated from computations on O2, and the collaborations subfolder will store data originating from collaboration folders (research.files).
-Ensure data are moved into the correct subfolder, depending on the source location; this is necessary to maintain correct permissions in Standby.
+HMS Storage provides two subfolders within the lab folder called collaborations and compute, which mirror permissions set on Active storage.
+The compute subfolder stores data generated from computations on O2, and the collaborations subfolder stores data originating from collaboration folders (research.files).
+Move data into the correct subfolder, depending on the source location, to maintain correct permissions in Standby.

-- Storage limits – Standby storage enforces filesystem quotas to optimize storage capacity.
+• Storage limits – Standby storage enforces filesystem quotas to optimize storage capacity.
 Exceeding these limits triggers email notifications to the responsible party and the Lab Data Manager.
-It's important to note that storage limits are flexible and can be adapted to meet changing research needs.
+It's essential to note that storage limits are flexible and can be adjusted to accommodate changing research needs.

 Learn more about how to access and transfer data across HMS filesystems.